The M-1881 Shashka

 Close-ups of Markings

 This section details the markings that can be found on either side of the swords handguard and at the base of the blade.
 The picture on the lower left shows several imperial stampings as well as the year of manufacture.
-The picture on the lower right has the maker's mark and the regiment that the weapon was made for - in this case the 46th Regiment.
-Other quality control marks can also be seen on this side of the blade.
+The picture on the lower left has the maker's mark and year of manufacture at the base of the blade: Zlatoust Arms Factory in 1881.

 The Sword Blade